Illustration of women using either a barbell or dumbbell home gym to build muscle.

 Summary

-You can build muscle with anything, including your own bodyweight.
+You can build muscle fast with anything, including your own bodyweight.
 If you challenge your strength and fight to grow stronger over time, you can stimulate muscle growth.
-If you combine those workouts with a good muscle-building diet, you’ll grow bigger and stronger.
+If you combine those workouts with a good muscle-building diet, you’ll grow bigger, curvier, and stronger.
 With that said, some equipment makes it much easier to build muscle.
 If you can manage it, the three best setups for building muscle are:

 • Commercial gym—10/10: ideal for exercise variety.

-• Barbell home gym—10/10:, ideal for large homes.
+• Barbell home gym—10/10:, ideal for women with large homes who want variety and privacy.

 Illustration of women using a barbell or dumbbell home gym to gain muscle and strength at home.